Mattiejordan/surfs_up/README.md

 Of 1700 temperature readings observed in the months of June from 2010 to 2017 the average temperature is *74.9* degrees Fahrenheit with a standard deviation of 3.3 degrees.

-* June Maximum Temp is 85 degrees
+* June Maximum Temp is 85° F

-* June Mininum Temp is 64 degrees
+* June Mininum Temp is 64° F

 * Overview of *December* in Hawaii Analysis
-Of 1517 temperature readings observed in the months of December from 2010 to 2016 the average temperature is *71* degrees Fahrenheit with a standard deviation of 3.7 degrees.
+Of 1517 temperature readings observed in the months of December from 2010 to 2016 the average temperature is *71°* degrees Fahrenheit with a standard deviation of 3.7 degrees.

-* December Maximun Temp is 83 degrees
+* December Maximun Temp is 83° F

-* December Mininum Temp is 56 degrees
+* December Mininum Temp is 56° F

-### The differences in mininum observed temperatures offer the greatest range of 8 degrees F.
+### The differences in mininum observed temperatures offer the greatest range of 8° F.

-The average temperatures observed from June to December vary <5 degrees F.
+### The average temperatures observed from June to December vary <5° F.

-The maximum observed temperatures differ just two degrees from 85 in June to 83 in December.
+### The maximum observed temperatures differ just two degrees from 85° in June to 83° in December.

+Overall I do think that the need for ice cream may stay in season for W.Avy with the greatest temperature variance being only 8 degrees possible.
+The Hawaii sqlite not only offers a database of temperature readings but also data of measured precipation and weather station location data.
+I would suggest to W.Avy to continue delving into these two other queries to hone down to the perfect location for his shop on Hawaii.
+W.Avy may want a location nearest the weather station that shows the least amount of yearly precipitation.
+#### Too much rain might be a *WipeOut*.